decretist/Dissertation/Chapter4/chapter4.md

 first recension is then subtracted from Friedberg's text, leaving text from the second recension as the difference.
-The text samples from the first and second recensions of the *Decretum* that provide the basis for authorship attribution are build up by iteratively appending short units of text (the individual first- and second-recension *dicta*) that are non-contiguous in the original context of the *Decretum*.**
+The text samples from the first and second recensions of the *Decretum* that provide the basis for authorship attribution are built up by iteratively appending short units of text (the individual first- and second-recension *dicta*) that are non-contiguous in the original context of the *Decretum*.**